 I hate to tell you this.

-Your skin will get worse before it gets better.
+Your skin will often get worse before it gets better.

-As you’ve learned, the body has a lot of healing to do and it will not happen over.
+As you’ve learned, the body has a lot of healing to do and it will not happen overnight.

 For those that come off the pill and do nothing, they struggle with acne for years and sometimes decades.
 Many of my clients, like Amy, come to see me two years after stopping the pill and still dealing with breakouts.